Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 A camera (with charged batteries) and binoculars will both enhance your day and leave you with lasting memories too.

 For clothing on the day be sure to dress for the conditions for the season you are going out in, and remember weather conditions can change quickly at sea.
 In summer it is generally pretty warm but can still get wet.
 In winter it can get very cold (especially if we get a cold southerly wind blasting through) so plenty of warm layers is recommended.
 Spring and autumn days can be a mixed bag depending on weather so be prepared for any conditions during these seasons.
 When we’re motoring there can be sea spray/splashes or rain, and mixed with the wind it can get wet/cold.
 Wet weather gear is recommended at any time of year.
 Gumboots / waterproof shoes are very useful for the cooler months – and ensure all footwear has good grip to avoid slipping on the deck.
+Please note that we don't provide any wet weather gear on the tours so you'll need to ensure your own wet weather gear is appropriate for the conditions we could encounter out on the open ocean.

 If you have a medical conditions please ensure you bring required supplies onboard, and we request you let us know of any medical conditions in advance.

-• These tours are fantastic for upclose viewing of our stunning seabirds – and you’re going to want to take some photos.
 Binoculars will greatly enhance your day as well for picking up the birds at a distance, and overall observation of their features and behaviour.

-Make sure your batteries are fully charged before you come and you’ve got lots of space on your memory card as most people take a LOT of photos during the day.
+Make sure your batteries are fully charged before you come and that you’ve got lots of space on your memory card as most people take a LOT of photos during the day.

 As we are venturing into an ocean environment you need to take extra care of your optical equipment.
 All camera equipment and binoculars are the responsibility of the owner for the entirety of the tour and all care should be taken with your equipment to ensure it’s well protected while we are moving and out at various stops during the day.
 There is potential for sea spray/splashes and rain on the tours.